ojcharles/herpesdrg/README.md

 ## Overview

-herpesdrg is a R package to enable antiviral drug resistance genotyping, with Herpes Simplex Virus 1, HSV 2, Human Cytomegalovirus and Varicella zoster virus sequencing data.
-Accepted inputs are FASTA (whole genomes & fragments) which will be mapped to RefSeq NC\_001806.2.
-NGS variant data assembled to NC\_001806.2 is accepted in VCF \>= ver4.0 & Varscan2 tab formats.
+HerpesDRG is an open database of herpesvirus mutations and their impact on antiviral sensitivity.

+This herpesdrg R package enables geneticists to make use of this database and annotate any present resistance mutations in herpesvirus sequencing data.
+Currently this includes HSV1, HSV2, HCMV, VZV, HHVb6.

+Accepted variant file formats are VCF \>= ver4.0 or Varscan2 tab, which must be assembled against the NCBI reference strain.
+Accepted sequence inputs are FASTA (whole genome, or genetic fragments), which are internally aligned to the reference.

+For further information, or if you use HerpesDRG as part of your research, please cite [the HerpesDRG article](https://www.biorxiv.org/content/10.1101/2020.05.15.097907v2)

 #### Database

-All data extracted from literature sources and contains the relationships between:
+The HerpesDRG database consists of over 1700 manually curated entries extracted from primary literature and detail the relationship between a
   - Virus
   - Gene
   - Mutation